Find the latest information and advice about Coronavirus in West Sussex.

 Mental health difficulties range from the worries we all experience as part of everyday life to serious long-term conditions.
 Circumstances that may cause people to experience a mental health difficulty include bereavement, the break-up of relationships, moving house, moving jobs, unemployment, or the sudden illness or deterioration in health of a loved one.

 People may experience physical symptoms such as disrupted eating and sleeping patterns, feelings of panic, tension, and dizziness.

-Recently, the uncertainty in people’s lives brought about by the COVID-19 pandemic has had an additional impact on some people's mental wellbeing.
-A loss of routine, social connections and /or leisure activities have all had negative impacts on people’s mental health.
+The uncertainty in people’s lives brought about by the COVID-19 pandemic has had an additional impact on some people's mental wellbeing.
+A loss of routine, social connections and /or leisure activities and, experiencing periods of lockdown can have negative impacts on people’s mental health.

 The majority of people who experience mental health difficulties recover - or learn to live with them, particularly if they get help early on.